 After lunch, Tony showed us around.
 He took us out back to see his handmade teahouse and, as he pointed out some of the finer details, I felt some satisfaction in having brought these two impeccable craftsmen together.

-Quite unexpectedly, with the first bite of my tuna sandwich I noticed something like a little note in the octave I hadn’t heard before.
-A new taste.
+On the phone earlier, when Tony had asked if I liked tuna salad, I'd answered, “Sure.”
+Of course, my trip down to San Jose wasn’t about having lunch.
+Nevertheless, this tuna salad, it turned out, created its own little space in my attention.
+With the first bite I noticed something I'd never tasted before.
 But what was it?
 For some reason, I didn’t ask.
 Maybe because, even as I tried to place it, another voice was saying: it’s nothing, really.
 And now, having thought more about it, a hypothesis suddenly pops up: maybe it was chermoya.
 Who knows?
-The fact is, I got up and made myself a second sandwich and only my vanity kept me from going for a third.
+The fact is, I got up and made myself a second sandwich, and only my vanity kept me from going for a third.

-I'm dwelling on this is because, in some way, it reveals the nature of the territory this artist opens up.
-One could say it's about small things or, more precisely, things whose voice has become very faint.
+I'm dwelling on this is because, in some way, it reveals something of the territory this artist opens up.
+One could say it's about small things or—more precisely, things with voices that speak very quietly.

 So we sat there eating our sandwiches and chatting.
 I noticed a ceramic piece on the table.
 It had the shape of a log cabin.
 Curious, I picked it up and began turning it this way and that.

 “If you look at the other side of the roof, you’ll see it written in Japanese.
 I probably didn’t make the letters very well,” he said.
-The apology was typical of Tony, too.
-It's part of May’s charm.
+The apology was typical of Tony, too—part of his charm.